 Since the economic downturn of 2008/09 the Council has seen significant reductions in the level of income it has achieved through fees and charges as a result of reduced demand for services, such as planning and building control, commercial, retail and industrial development property rents.
 Income levels in the last couple of years have started to show positive recovery.
-However, income levels from services such as leisure centres and the Palace Theatre have been greatly reduced during 2020/21, as the Covid-19 pandemic and subsequent lockdown restrictions have meant that no income has been received for these facilities as they have been closed for much of the financial year.
-The third lockdown has started to lift in April 2021, however, with social distancing still in place, it did take some time before income levels returned to pre-pandemic levels.
-The reduction in the Bank of England base rate, which is at a historically low rate to try to stimulate the economy during Covid-19, has also resulted in lower levels of return on money held for investment in banks and building societies.
+However, income levels from services such as leisure centres and the Palace Theatre were greatly during the Covid-19 pandemic as lockdown restrictions and closures meant that no income was received for these facilities.
+However, it did take some time before income levels returned to pre-pandemic levels.